medialab/xan/docs/cmd/explode.md

 Explode CSV rows into multiple ones by splitting column values by using the provided separator.

-This is the reverse of the 'implode' command.
+This is the reverse of the "implode" command.

 For instance the following CSV:

+*file.csv*
 name,colors
 John,blue|yellow
 Mary,red

-Can be exploded on the "colors" column using the "|" <separator> to produce:
+Can be exploded on the "colors" column:

+    $ xan explode colors file.csv > exploded.csv

+*exploded.csv*
 name,colors
 John,blue
 John,yellow
 Mary,red

-Note finally that the file can be exploded on multiple well-aligned columns.
+Note finally that the file can be exploded on multiple well-aligned columns (that is to say cell must all be splitted into the same number of values).

 Usage:
-    xan explode [options] <columns> <separator> [<input>]
+    xan explode [options] <columns> [<input>]
     xan explode --help

 explode options:
+    --sep <sep>          Separator to split the cells.
+                         [default: |]
+    -S, --singular       Drop a final s if present in the exploded column names.
+                         Does not work with -r, --rename.
     -r, --rename <name>  New names for the exploded columns.
 Must be written in CSV format if exploding multiple columns.
                          See 'xan rename' help for more details.
+                         Does not work with -S, --singular.

 Common options:
     -h, --help             Display this message